adunis/globe-seekers-vault/notes/Draw Steel Rules.md

 *   **Total Failure:** The Failure Limit was reached OR the second round ended, AND the heroes do NOT have at least two more successes than failures.

 Finally, I will narrate the pre-written outcome that corresponds to the result, transitioning the story into the next scene.

+Phase III: Finalization & Review**

+1.  **Integrate Hero Backstories:** I will review the characters' complications, goals, and backgrounds, and weave at least one character-specific element into the adventure.
+2.  **Reward Structure:** I will list the potential rewards: Victories (which convert to XP), Titles, Renown increases, Wealth, and specific Treasures (Consumables, Trinkets, and Leveled Treasures), ensuring they are appropriate for the party's echelon.
+3.  **Final Review:** I will conduct a final review of the entire adventure plan to check for logical consistency and ensure all encounters are prepared with the necessary mechanical details.